hamedkharazmi/MLProject-Bank-Marketing-System/README.md

 To test the cloud API, again run `predict_test.py` from locally using the cloud API URL.

-Notes:
-- Pythonanywhere instance has almost all the necessary packages installed.
-So, we don't need to install packages manually.
-- Some packages are not up to date.
-So, there might be compatibility issues, especially with Scikit-Learn and XGBoost.
-For example changing `dv.get_feature_names_out()` to `dv.get_feature_names()` for lower versions of Scikit-Learn.

 ## Build Docker Image

 To build a Docker image: